vzool/docs/api/reference.md

 ### Password Reset

-The API checks the validity of the reset token, that it hasn't expired, and the email address contained in the token payload matches one in the database.
+The API checks the validity of the reset token, that it hasn't expired, and that the email address contained in the token payload matches one in the database.

-It uses a GET request so user can be requested from email clients.
+It uses a GET request so users can access it from links within their email clients.

 This endpoint generates a random password for the user and sends it to their email address.
 The user is encourage to change this password as soon as possible.